Political Science (POLI_SCI)

 POLI_SCI 423-0 American Social Policy in Comparative Perspective (1 Unit)

 This course provides an introduction to American social policy, particularly policies designed to mitigate risk, poverty, and/or inequality.
 The emphasis of this course is not policy, but politics.
-Specifically, we will focus on understanding the contours of the American welfare state and the institutional, economic, demographic, and political factors contributing to and inhibiting its development.
-This course will present studies specifically of the U. S., but also will examine comparative studies of institutions, economic systems, public opinion, and other factors to provide context.
+We will focus on understanding the contours of the American welfare state and the institutional, economic, demographic, and political factors contributing to and inhibiting its development.

 POLI_SCI 424-0 Public Opinion, the Media, and Democracy (1 Unit)